FHIR/sql-on-fhir-v2/README.md

 ## Motivation

-More and more health care data available in FHIR, people want to use this data for reports, analytics, quality metrics and applications.
+More and more health care data available in FHIR, people want to use this data for reports, analytics, quality metrics, machine learning and applications.

+There are few directions to explore:

 * Modern databases support json datatype natively (Postgres, Oracle, MySQL, MSSQL, Mongo).
+* Cloud databases and platforms have support of hierarchiecal data (sometimes require predefined schema)
 * New SQL standard (ISO 2016) introduced json path/query
 * First attempt failed

+The shape of solution may be:
+* introduce storage format for FHIR, which is isomorphic to FHIR JSON representation but more database friendly
+* conversion to this format should be strightforward to implement with as less context (StructureDefinition knowledge) as possible
+* format should simplify common queries on different platforms, without requiring advanced features like json_path or unnesting
+* Provide the way to define flatten & preaggregated views (aka dbt)
+* Provide integartion with terminologies
+* Provide integration with CQL

 **demo:**